 Sidel'nikov, V. M. Alma-Ata : "Nauka," 1969.

 Published under the auspices of the Kazakh Academy of Sciences' M. O. Auezov Institute of Literature and Art, this slim volume provides an excellent overview of nearly two centuries of scholarship on (and transcription of) Kazakh folklore and the Kazakh oral/musical poetic tradition.
-The categories "folklore" and "oral tradition" are broadly conceived, as can be seen by the inclusion of entries for a 19-page pamphlet on Chokan Valikhanov due to its coverage of his ethnographic work, and of a 1957 volume of Makhambet Otemīsov's poetry due to the popularity and subsequent "folkorization" of his songs (see below).
-Reviews of items cited in the bibliography (if any) are themselves cited at the end of the entry for that item, as can also be seen in the example below.
+The categories "folklore" and "oral tradition" are broadly conceived, as can be seen by the inclusion of entries for a 19-page pamphlet on Chokan Valikhanov due to its coverage of his ethnographic work, and of a 1957 volume of Makhambet Otemīsov's poetry due to the popularity and subsequent "folkorization" of his songs.
+Reviews of items cited in the bibliography (if any) are themselves cited at the end of the entry for that item.

 Perhaps the most outstanding feature of the bibliography is that the vast majority of the nearly 2,000 entries are accompanied by brief yet useful annotations.
 The entries are organized chronologically, beginning with Peter Pallas' Reise durch verschiedene Provinzen des Russischen Reichs (St. Petersburg, 1771), which included a handful of Kazakh legends along with its descriptions of Kazakh religion and customs.
 The index includes names of those who collected, transmitted, translated or commented on folkoric sources.
 Since a number of journals and newspapers are cited in the entries in a somewhat cryptic abbreviated form, a list of these periodicals and their abbreviations is also provided.